-- The Local Traffic Authority (LTA)-usually the local police department-requests revisions to the speed limit. - OSTA conducts an investigation and makes a recommendation on the speed limit. - The LTA can agree or disagree with the recommendation.
+- 7 The Local Traffic Authority (LTA)-usually the local police department-requests revisions to the speed limit. - 2 OSTA conducts an investigation and makes a recommendation on the speed limit. - 7 The LTA can agree or disagree with the recommendation.
 OSTA produces a Traffic Investigation Report (TIR) that explains the process and the final recommendations.

-Additional information about the OSTA speed limit setting process can be found in the document "Guidelines for Establishing Speed Limits in Connecticut" that can be found on CTDOT's website.4
+Additional information about the OSTA speed limit setting process can be found in the document "Guidelines for Establishing Speed Limits in Connecticut" that can be found on CTDOT's website.1

 To address speeding on a roadway, traffic calming measures can be used to modify drivers' perception of the area and expectations of appropriate travel speed.
 "Traffic calming" refers to various design measures mainly physical measures-that are used to reduce the negative effects of motor vehicle use, alter driver behavior, support the livability and vitality of residential and commercial areas, and improve conditions for people bicycling and walking.
 This is accomplished by slowing down and/or reducing traffic speed along a single street or street network.
-These measures measures to slow speeds in conjunction with speed limit changes, as speed limit signs themselves do not change the road environment in a way that requires drivers to reduce their speeds.

-4 https://portal.ct.gov/dot/osta/speed-limit-certificates-and-listings can include horizontal and vertical features such as speed humps, raised crosswalks, road narrowing, chicanes, curb extensions, and other physical and psychological interventions in the road layout.
-Other key goals of traffic calming include reducing collision frequency and severity, reducing the need for police enforcement, and reducing cut-through motor vehicle traffic.5 While vertical traffic calming measures have not historically been used on state highways, the recent city installation of a raised crosswalk on State Route 337 adjacent to a school in New Haven represents a new flexibility in CTDOT's policy.
+These measures can include horizontal and vertical features such as speed humps, raised crosswalks, road narrowing, chicanes, curb extensions, and other physical and psychological interventions in the road layout.
+Other key goals of traffic calming include reducing collision frequency and severity, reducing the need for police enforcement, and reducing cut-through motor vehicle traffic.2 While vertical traffic calming measures have not historically been used on state highways, the recent city installation of a raised crosswalk on State Route 337 adjacent to a school in New Haven represents a new flexibility in CTDOT's policy.
 CTDOT's Complete Streets Controlling Design Criteria will require greater consideration of pedestrian and bicycle safety for future projects.
 Therefore, traffic calming measures may be considered as a critical part of the toolkit to respond to speeding concerns on Route 146.